freeCodeCamp/freeCodeCamp/guide/english/accessibility/accessibility-basics/index.md

 Now, there is one caveat here.
 Alt-attributes are mandatory according to the HTML5-spec, but it's not mandatory to actually fill them in. `<img src="awesome-image.jpg", alt="">` is therefore legal HTML5 code.

-Should you therefore fill in alt-tags for all images?
+Should you, therefore, fill in alt-tags for all images?
 It depends on the image, really.
 For background images, the answer is usually no, but you should use CSS for those anyway.

 For purely decorative images that have no information in them at all, you're basically free to choose.
 Either put in something useful and descriptive or nothing at all.